 QQ plots inherit their outline and fill colors from the source layer symbology.
 By symbolizing a layer with a different attribute than either of the QQ plot variables, a third variable can be shown on the QQ plot visualization.

-Create a QQ plot to evaluate if particulate matter samples in California are normally distributed.
+Create a QQ plot to evaluate whether particulate matter samples in California are normally distributed.

 - With transformation—None